wrf/supermatrix/README.md

 `add_taxa_to_align.py -a philippe2009_FullAlignment.phy -i philippe2009_partitions.txt -t ~/genomes/apis_mellifera/amel_OGSv3.2_pep.fa -T Apis_mellifera -f phylip-relaxed -U philippe2009_w_amel.aln --mafft ~/programs/mafft --hmmbin ~/programs/`

+## join_alignments.py ##
+Join multiple individual alignment files into a supermatrix, allowing for only one occurence of any taxa in each alignment.
+Names must be the same, though can have unique identifiers (like gene names or numbers) as long as they can be systematically split from the taxon names (using `-d`).

+`join_alignments.py -a hehenberger2017_alignments/* -d "@" -u hehenberger2017_supermatrix.fasta`

 ## check_supermatrix_alignments.py ##
 Quick diagnostic script to check matrix occupancy.
 Adjust format accordingly based on the alignment using the `-f` option.
 As above, in most cases *phylip* format is probably *phylip-relaxed*.